Ngundeng Bong: His Prophecies About War

 My Keer (cows) graves are widely open; Teny and disciples are stranded.
 I will first kill the military officers; I will kill them like the killing of Diu.

 The notion of Keer or cow here mean a lot during Ngundeng time on plot to used imagery.
 They always says in Nuer, "Raan ɛ yaŋ Kuɔth" meaning human is God’s cow.
 So don’t worries going to the battle God of land will give you protection?
 This makes sense I guess.
 The stranding of Teny which he means Machar here is another food for thoughts too.
 Loosely trying to bring the loose coalition of white army and the current confectionist defected Spla soldiers is something I don’t want to proclaim alone.

 His cows which are dying like flies is nothing but the unburied Nuer who were massacred in Juba and other south Sudanese not buried in this war.
 Their graves are widely open in most of the battles fought since December.

 In UNMISS I chanted with an old man and when I asked him about the issues of ghosts town of Malakal why it keep exchanging hands between white army and government troops.
 He looked at me and cites the Ngundeng prophecies by singing them in songs.
 Very loudly until the whole issues made fame.
 One particular verse which I recorded attracted my attention.

 "Riak Makal ban todt raar a bi mani jom" translated as such, town of Malakal we shall spend the autumn outside even Winter.
 We have a long way to go about Malakal.

-COMING OF FOREIGNERS TROOPS PREDICTED.
+Coming Of Foreign Troops Predicted.

 Some of the prophecies of Ngundeng I wouldn’t dare go there due to their serious negative implication about the current crisis.
 He was a warrior.
 Prophet Ngundeng went too far to talks about the coming of foreigner’s troops in south Sudan.